BBC Sportsday

 From 13 June 2011, three more bulletins were added to provide more news content for viewers in the UK overnight and in the Asia-Pacific region in the mornings.
-They are shown as part of the BBC's Newsday, these are simulcast on BBC News Channel, BBC World News & BBC One.
+They are shown as part of the BBC's Newsday, these are simulcast on BBC One, airing at 45 past the hour between 01:45 and 04:45 UK Time.

+Until April 2023 it was known as BBC Sport Today.
+Then on 26 June 2023, it became BBC Sportsday as BBC News and BBC World News merger.

+In March 2025, the BBC announced its intention to cancel Sportsday as part of a reform to its sports coverage.
+From August 2025, all sport bulletins have been simplified under BBC Sport brand.